Hamptons (estate agent): World War and 1950s

+Acquisition 1986

 By late 1986 discussions were underway for the business to be purchased by Abaco Investments, a company led by Peter Goldie.
 The purchase was completed in 1987 for a sum of over £15 million.
 Abaco had taken over the commercial agency Lambert Smith & Partners for £12.6m in 1986 and this firm was amalgamated with Hamptons.

 During the 1980s there was a period of expansion and acquisition, with a number of historic firms being purchased and rebranded as Hamptons.
 These included Christopher Rowland, Messenger May & Baverstock (with 10 offices in Surrey and Hampshire, purchased by Abaco for £5.32 million in July 1986), Levens (established in 1870, purchased February 1987 for £5.63 million), Giddy & Giddy (24 branches across Berkshire, Surrey, Oxfordshire and Buckinghamshire, purchased in March 1987 for £7.5 million), Dennis Pocock & Drewett, one of the largest independent estate agents in Wiltshire for £4 million in June 1987, Taylor Dixon Porter (whose seven offices in West London were purchased for £3.5 million in August 1987) and WH Robinson of Manchester just a day later for £3.4 million.
 By this time Abaco held 110 estate agency branches.
 Further acquisitions followed in 1987 with the addition of Anthony Brown Stewart and Eadon Lockwood & Riddle.
 In January 1988 Lambert Smith and Partners was rebranded and relaunched to become Lambert Smith Hampton.

 After an aborted bid in the latter part of 1987 which was cancelled due to the stock market collapse, British and Commonwealth Holdings took control of the 70.1% of Abaco Investments it did not already own in 1988, in a bid worth 72 pence per share.
 By this time Peter Goldie had been appointed Chief Executive of British and Commonwealth and therefore he took no part in negotiations over the takeover of Abaco.
 In February 1989, Hamptons acquired the residential agency business of Halls Residential and the business of Neale and Aldridge.
 From early 1989 the company centralised accounting and administration functions with the regional administration offices of the predecessor partnerships being closed and responsibility transferred to a new central administration department in Guildford.
 Whilst this transition was not without its issues, by early 1990 the problems were resolved.